McNubn/project2020/README.md

 ![petalwviolin](plots/boxViolinCat/petalwidthviolinplot.png)
 ![petalwcat](plots/boxViolinCat/petalwidthcatplot.png)

-Once again we can see the clear dipiction of Iris Setosa's thinner petals, and the small range of petal widths going from 0.1cm to 0.6cm.
-Interestingly here, the boxplot actually shows 0.4 cm as the maximum measurement, with the 0.5cm and 0.6cm measurements being shown as outliers (as depicted by the diamonds), likely because they sit relatively far beyond the 75th percentile which is 0.4 cm.
-The boxplot also shows us that the 25th percentile is at 0.3 cm, although we cannot see the median due to the tight interquartile range on this plot.
-Therefore we must look to the violin plot where we see a clear cocentration of points around 0.2cm, suggestion that this is the median.
-The violin plot also shows why the 0.5cm and 0.6cm measurements appear as outliers on the box plot, as we see that sharp point up to 0.6cm showing that it is in fact an outlier (although hopefully not an errorneous measurement).
+Once again we can see the clear representation of the thinner petals found on setosas, and the small range of petal widths going from 0.1cm to 0.6cm.
+Interestingly here, the boxplot actually shows 0.4cm as the maximum measurement, with the 0.5cm and 0.6cm measurements being shown as outliers (as depicted by the diamonds).
+This is likely because they sit relatively far beyond the upper quartile which is 0.4cm.
+The boxplot also shows us that the lower quartile is at 0.3cm, although we cannot see the median due to the tight interquartile range on this plot.
+Therefore we must look to the violin plot where we see a clear cocentration of points around 0.2cm, suggesting that this is the median.
+The violin plot also shows why the 0.5cm and 0.6cm measurements appear as outliers on the box plot, as we see the sharp point up to 0.6cm showing that it is in fact an outlier (although hopefully not an erroneous measurement).

-Iris Versicolor's petal width has a large range from 1cm to 1.7cm, with the three quartiles at 1.2cm, 1.3cm and 1.5cm.
-The violin plot for versicolor also shows that the maximum points are quite far from the bulk of the measurements, as decpiated by the sharp point at the top.
-Other than that the points are quite evenly spread from 1.2cm to 1.6cm, hence the quartile range of 1.2 to 1.5cm mentioned above.
+The petal width of versicolors has a large range from 1cm to 1.7cm, with the three quartiles at 1.2cm, 1.3cm and 1.5cm, respectively.
+The violin plot for versicolor also shows that the maximum points are quite far from the bulk of the measurements, as illustrated by the sharp point at the top.
+Other than that the points are quite evenly spread from 1.2cm to 1.6cm, hence the quartile range of 1.2cm to 1.5cm mentioned above.

-Iris Virginica has a wider total range and wider quartile range of measurements for petal widths than the other two species.
-The total range is from 1.4cm to 2.5cm, with the interquartile range going from 1.7cm to 2.3cm, with a median of 2cm.
-As with petal lengths, 75% of the petal widths of Iris Virginica are wider than the maximum measurement for Iris Versicolor, therefore we can assume that if the Iris has larger petals, its most likely a virginica.
+Virginicas have a wider total range and wider quartile range of measurements for petal widths than the other two iris types.
+The total range is from 1.4cm to 2.5cm, with the lower and upper quartiles at 1.7cm and 2.3cm respectively, with a median of 2cm.
+As with petal lengths, 75% of the petal widths found on virginicas are wider than the maximum measurement for versicolors.
+Therefore we can assume that if the iris has larger petals, it is most likely a virginica.
 Meanwhile the distribution of measurements is fairly consistent across the range, as shown by the slender violin and the spread of points on the catplot.

 #### Sepal Length